ibrahimbah-cis/georgia-irs-zip-etl-tableau/README.md

 The data is transformed by:

 - Filtering out invalid ZIP-code values
-- Restricting the individual challenge dataset to Georgia
+- Restricting the 2individual challenge dataset to Georgia
 - Converting IRS financial values into full dollar amounts
 - Removing unnecessary index fields
 - Renaming technical columns for readability